Neighbourhoods in Brussels: Maritime Quarter

 Located in the north of Molenbeek, with a piece extending into the City of Brussels, the Maritime Quarter (Quartier Maritime, Maritiemwijk) was born, around 1900, from the implementation of the Port of Brussels and the Maritime Station on the Tour & Taxis site.
 A number of customs agencies and handling activities mingled with homes were concentrated there and have given the neighbourhood a diverse character.
 The residents, historically made up of workers, as well as of the small and large bourgeoisie, were also from the outset of great diversity.
-In the interwar period, the Foyer Molenbeekois housing cooperative built several large-scale social housing complexes for workers and employees in the district.
+In the interwar period, the Foyer Molenbeekois/Molenbeekse Haard housing cooperative built several large-scale social housing complexes for workers and employees in the district.
 Many traces of this history can still be found today, including old factories and workshops, as well as Art Deco and modernist apartment buildings, designed by architects such as Joseph Diongre, Armand de Saulnier and François Van Meulecom.